sfc-gh-dgillis/ins_co_claims_audit/Readme.md

 task demo-down
 ```

-This will drop the database specified in `DEMO_DATABASE_NAME` and all its contents (schemas, tables, stages, functions, agents, etc.).
+This will drop the database specified in `DATABASE_NAME` (configured in your `.env/demo.env` file) and all its contents (schemas, tables, stages, functions, agents, etc.).

 ## Advanced Usage